September 28, 2025 | Bryan Berk

 I'd feel sluggish, irritable and have brain fog making it difficult to focus on anything.

-This is why you want to go to bed and wake up at the same time every day.
+It's best to go to bed and wake up at the same time every day.

 This is also easier said than done, especially with all the distractions we have today that can keep us up...